 Agile testing coach and practitioner Janet Gregory (@janetgregoryca) is the coauthor of Agile Testing: A Practical Guide for Testers and Agile Teams and a contributor to 97 Things Every Programmer Should Know .
 For the past ten years, she has been working with teams to transition to agile development.
-Find more information at janetgregory.ca or visit her blog.
+Find more information at janetgregory.ca.

 I’m not sure if there is a universal definition, although Wikipedia has one.
 Agile testing to me is about involving testing activities throughout the software development lifecycle, no matter what methodology you use.
 However, I generally am talking with people using agile methods since those are the easiest methods to involve the whole team in testing activities.
 It requires a mindset change for the organization, the project teams, and individuals to make this happen.